WhiskeyMotel/c_prog/README.md

 25.04.17 - updated ReadMe for some sweetness

 # HELP FOR NOOBIES!!!
 GITHUB HINT

+1. mark file/folder that send to repo

         git add "file"/"folder"/*

-mark file/folder that send to repo
+2. commit the file

         git commit -m "text"

-commit the file
+3. upload to repo

         git push

-upload to repo
+4. commit deleted file

         git commit -am "text"

-commit deleted file
+5. useful to check which files you marked

         git status

-useful to check which files you marked

-Have some troubles with uploading?
-Use repo_init.exe from my c_prog repo (64 bit only, in Russian)